 Summer Following Junior Year

 - Subscribe to the LSAC's Credential Assembly Service (CAS); request transcripts and generate letter of recommendation forms through the service.
+Consider a one-year subscription to LawHub, available through the LSAC.
+Note that schools' applications may not be active for submission till the fall.

 Senior Year Fall Term